 Case management services are funded primarily with General Purpose Revenue (GPR).
-A small amount of 2015 funding (\$10,000) came from State Health Insurance Assistance Program (SHIP) funds which are federal dollars from the Centers for Medicare and Medicaid Services (CMS), passed through the State Department of Health Services (WDHS) to counties to provide outreach to low-income older adults for assistance with issues involving Medicare/Medicaid, enrollment in assistance programs to help off-set the cost of Medicare premiums (like LIS - Low Income Subsidy or Extra Help) and any other issue related to Medicare.
-In Dane County, these dollars are used to provide this outreach through ten (10) of the senior focal point case management programs.
+A small amount of 2016 funding (\$10,000) came from State Health Insurance Assistance Program (SHIP) funds which are Federal dollars from the Centers for Medicare and Medicaid Services (CMS), passed through the State Department of Health Services (WDHS) to counties to provide outreach to low-income older adults for assistance with issues involving Medicare/Medicaid, enrollment in assistance programs to help off-set the cost of Medicare premiums (like LIS - Low Income Subsidy or Extra Help), and any other issue related to Medicare.
+In Dane County, SHIP funds are used to provide this outreach through ten (10) of the senior focal point case management programs.

-Dane County Department of Human Services has a long history of investing in and supporting the Senior Focal Point network, which offers a unique opportunity to provide community-based programs and services for senior adults living in Dane County.
+Dane County Department of Human Services has a long history of investing in and supporting the Senior Focal Point network, which offers a unique opportunity to provide community-based programs and services for seniors living in Dane County.
 Case management is a vital component of the available service mix.
-A limited number of community agencies provide this service-which would not be the same without the joint partnerships.
-Local municipalities and towns of the 15 Senior Focal Points also make significant investments in this program; during 2015, Dane County provided 41% of the total program budgets.
+Local municipalities and towns of the 15 Senior Focal Points also make significant investments in this program; during 2016, Dane County provided 40% of the total program budgets.